gomorpheus/morpheus-docs/operations/approvals.rst

 #.
 Select **ServiceNow** from the Type dropdown in the Integration modal and enter:

    - Name
-      Name of the integration in {morpheus}
+      Name of the integration in |morpheus|
    - Enabled
       Leave checked to enable the integration.
    - Host